raceychan/ididi/README.md

 For any functions called within the request_scope, you can get the most recent scope with `dg.use_scope()`, or its parent scopes, i.e. `dg.use_scope(app_name)` to get app_scope.

-### Tutorial
+### More

-check out documentation for more details
+For more detailed information, check out [Documentation](https://raceychan.github.io/ididi)

+- Tutorial

-### Usage of factory
+- Usage of factory

-check out documentation for more details

-### Visualize the dependency graph(beta)
+- Visualize the dependency graph(beta)

-check out documentation for more details

-### Circular Dependency Detection
+- Circular Dependency Detection

-check out documentation for more details

-### Lazy Dependency(Beta)
+- Lazy Dependency(Beta)

-check out documentation for more details

-### Error context
+- Error context

-check out documentation for more details